Airi Suzuki: 2002–2005: Hello! Project Kids, 4Kids, and Aa!

 Having taken singing lessons since kindergarten, in 2002, Suzuki auditioned for Hello!
 Project Kids with the song "Kimochi wa Tsutawaru" by BoA.
 Her audition tape was aired on Morning Musume's variety show Hello!
 Morning.
-She was placed in the group with 14 other girls.
+Suzuki did not intend to become an idol singer and had auditioned because she had wanted to sing.
+Out of 30,000 applicants, she was placed in the group with 14 other girls.
 She made her first appearance as an angel in the 2002 film Mini Moni ja Movie: Okashi na Daibōken!; she also was one of the featured artists in the movie's ending song as a member of 4Kids.

 In 2003, Suzuki became a member of the subgroup Aa! along with Reina Tanaka from Morning Musume and Miyabi Natsuyaki.
 They released their first and only single, "First Kiss", on October 29, 2003.
 Later, in 2004, she participated in singing "All for One & One for All!", a collaboration single released by all Hello!
 Project artists under the name "H.P.
 All Stars."
 She also sang the coupling track, "Suki ni Naccha Ikenai Hito", with Tanaka and Megumi Murakami.